 Henri Cartier-Bresson said of Griffiths, “Not since Goya has anyone portrayed war like Philip Jones Griffiths.”

-Moises Saman (1974) is a Spanish-American photographer whose base is in Tokyo.
+Moises Saman (1974) is a Spanish-American photographer whose based in Tokyo.
 He is a full-time member of Magnum Photos and regarded as “one of the leading conflict photographers of his generation”.

 Saman is best known for his photographs from Iraq.
 He also covered the revolution in Egypt.
 His book Discordia (2016) shows these images alongside the broader Arab Spring revolution.